 Failure to follow this warning could result in personal injury or death.

 Relieve pressure and recover all refrigerant before system repair or final unit disposal.
 Use all service ports and open all flow-control devices, including solenoid valves.

-Federal regulations require that refrigerant is not vented into the atmosphere.
+Federal regulations require that you do not vent refrigerant to the atmosphere.
 Recover during system repair or final unit disposal.